rtCamp/snapwp/README.md

 -   🛠️ It provides an additive and adaptable DX layer / API / tooling that lets developers granularly override just the parts of their app they care about.

 SnapWP treats headless WordPress as a progressive enhancement, providing a "turn-key" experience for parity with traditional WordPress sites, so you can focus on building the unique and custom features that make your project stand out.

+> [!NOTE]
+>
+> 🐉 There Be Dragons! 🐉
+>
+> This project is in active development and considered "experimental."
+Some features may be incomplete, unstable, or subject to change.

 ## What's Included?